Silent Retreat – short story by Michael Botur

 I ask for my suitcase, go to my room, sit on my mattress, pull my knees up against my chin.
+What’s a suitcase?
+A stone on wheels I choose to drag around.
 For four thousand Euros, Cancer Research UK treats women to a late-life pampering.
 Women are matched with top quality wigs made from real human hair.
 My Mumsy, who had to throw away dresses kids spilled ink on, my Mumsy who was sworn-at by council estate rat-people when she dropped off their homework after hours, my Mumsy could have gotten her nails painted with the money I paid for this place.
-She could have a maiden file the corns off her feet.
-She could have cocoa butter rubbed into the grey flesh of her forearms.
+She could have had a Thai girl file the corns off her feet.
+She could have had cocoa butter rubbed into the grey flesh of her forearms.
 The money could’ve made her a queen before she died.

 Today is not a day of Mississippis.
 Today we are allowed to line up and one by one ask Guru-ji the most important question in the universe.
 Our lives are jigsaw puzzles.
 Restore the missing piece, our lives will be complete.

 When I made him put that ring on me in Corfu, did Mickey really promise to be faithful or did I only imagine it?

 Did my mum lie about how long she has left to live, or did I mishear her, preoccupied with Mickey?

 He’s ahead of me in line, that man of mine is.
 He’s asking guru-ji for – seriously?! – the email address of that pretty girl.
 I’m astonished that the helpers actually bring it out to him, written on paper.
 Mickey high fives the cool kids in line as he passes.